Frequently Asked Questions

 Rules for the Lake Waterstone walking path include the following:

 • The Lake Waterstone walking path is strictly for the use of Waterstone residents.
-Guests may accompany residents while walking.
+Guests are permitted but must be accompanied by a Waterstone resident at all times.

-• Bicycles, scooters, skateboards, and similar conveyances are not allowed on the Lake Waterstone walking path.
-Strollers are permitted, but caution is advised
+• Bicycles, scooters, skateboards, and other motorized or non-motorized vehicles are not allowed on the Lake Waterstone walking path.
+Strollers are permitted, but caution is strongly advised.

-• Lake Waterstone walking path hours are as posted: one hour before sunrise to one hour after sunset.
-Residents are asked to respect this important rule in the interest of safety.
+• Lake Waterstone walking path hours are as posted.
+For non-lakefront owners, those hours are one hour before sunrise to one hour after sunset.
+Lakefront-owners may use the path at any time.

-• All pets should be on a leash per Carmel city ordinance while walking on the path.
-Please pick up after your dog and take advantage of the dog waste receptacles.
+• Per Carmel city ordinance, all pets should be on a leash per while on the path.
+Please pick up after your dog.
+Take advantage of the dog waste receptacles located near the tennis courts and near the Lake Waterstone walking path at the 126th Street entrance of Bayhill.

 Please see this article for additional information about the Lake Waterstone walking path.